.Cold winter camp was not my favourite until I completed my current set up to keep myself warm in those nights.

 #1.
 Heated Chair

 When you walk into a camping store, the camp chair section can be overwhelming.
 I mean, it’s just a chair, how different could it be!
-Turns out it does, especially when you consider winter useage.
+Turns out it does, especially when you consider winter usage.

 This Kuma Lazy Bear Chair is not only big and thick, it is also heated!